Pandemonium architecture: History

-We perceive a dog, but how and why?
+We perceive dog, but how and why?

 Most research in perception has been focused on the visual system, investigating the mechanisms of how we see and understand objects.
 A critical function of our visual system is its ability to recognize patterns, but the mechanism by which this is achieved is unclear.

 The earliest theory that attempted to explain how we recognize patterns is the template matching model.
 According to this model, we compare all external stimuli against an internal mental representation.
 If there is "sufficient" overlap between the perceived stimulus and the internal representation, we will "recognize" the stimulus.
 Although some machines follow a template matching model (e.g., bank machines verifying signatures and accounting numbers), the theory is critically flawed in explaining the phenomena of image constancy: we can easily recognize a stimulus regardless of the changes in its form of presentation (e.g., T and T are both easily recognized as the letter T).
 It is highly unlikely that we have a stored template for all of the variations of every single pattern.

 As a result of the biological plausibility criticism of the template matching model, feature detection models began to rise.
 In a feature detection model, the image is first perceived in its basic individual elements before it is recognized as a whole object.
 For example, when we are presented with the letter A, we would first see a short horizontal line and two slanted long diagonal lines.
 Then we would combine the features to complete the perception of A. Each unique pattern consists of different combination of features, which means those that are formed with the same features will generate the same recognition.
 That is, regardless of how we rotate the letter A, is still perceived as the letter A. It is easy for this sort of architecture to account for the image constancy phenomena because you only need to "match" at the basic featural level, which is presumed to be limited and finite, thus biologically plausible.
 The best known feature detection model is called the pandemonium architecture.